 - Drink at least 2 litres (8 cups) of fluid a day.
 You will need to sip on liquids throughout the day. - Start slowly and increase the amount you drink as you tolerate fluid.
 Listen to your body.
-It is important to get enough fluids for many reasons. - Drink fluids between meals.
-Drinking during your meals can make you feel full too quickly and could cause vomiting. - ☑ Do not drink fluids with meals once you are eating solid food.
+It is important to get enough fluids for many reasons. - Drink all fluids 30 minutes before or 30 minutes after a meal.
+This prevents dehydration, bloating, low food intake and vomiting. - ☑ Do not drink fluids with meals once you are eating solid food.
 Soup and cereal are fine even though they are a combination of liquid and solids.

-- Measure the amount of fluid you have each day for at least 8 weeks after surgery. - You can use the Fluid and Protein Record starting on page 98 to help you record and follow the amount of fluid you have each day.
+- Measure the amount of fluid you have each day for at least 8 weeks after surgery. - You can use the Fluid and Protein Record on pages 100 to 103 to help you record and follow the amount of fluid you have each day